eag1ex/pocket.js/readme.md

     - `opts.deleteWithDelay:number`: remove all project data with given dataly after $ready has been resolved, defaults to `1000` ms
     - `opts.async:Boolean`: when set will handle `await payload(asyncData)` as Promise.
     - `opts.dispatcher:Boolean`: when set will load `Dispatcher module`, in to Pocket instance, and allow additional live on-change logging and direct communication with each Probe, currently this feature is limited to only logging, must set `debug:true` to see it in action. `[dispatcher]...`.
-    - `debug:Boolean`: will log additional messages on what is happening, good for debuging :)!
+    - `debug:Boolean`: will log additional messages on what is happening, good for debugging :)!

-- `Probe status logic`: each Probe has `status`, which gives it the required interation behaviour through out each payload.
+- `Probe status logic`: each Probe has `status`, which gives it the required interaction behavior through out each payload.
 Status list, runs in forward motion, once the status is set to `complete` nothing can be changed:
-    - `open`: When new Probe is created, fisrt status is created automaticly, it status will remain the same until `Probe.data` property is updated, it can never be set back to `open`.
+    - `open`: When new Probe is created, first status is created automatically, it status will remain the same until `Probe.data` property is updated, it can never be set back to `open`.
-    - `updated`: status is set automaticly once first `Probe.data` is updated to any true value, it can be re updated, once initial `data` was previously set
+    - `updated`: status is set automatically once first `Probe.data` is updated to any true value, it can be re updated, once initial `data` was previously set
     - `complete`: when Probe/task is done, `Probe.sq.resolve()` is called, and nothing more can be done.
-    - `send`: automaticly set after `Probe.sq.resolve()` is called, cannot be set manualy, it is used to identify last status
+    - `send`: automaticly set after `Probe.sq.resolve()` is called, cannot be set manually, it is used to identify last status
     - `error` works same as `complete`, with small difference... it is set last in `statusStackOrder`